 Together with location, the type of home affects how attractive your short-term rental is to guests, as well as how much rent you can charge.
-A 6th floor walkup apartment isn’t right for everyone.
+A sixth-floor walkup apartment isn’t right for everyone.
 A “rustic” cottage might be too rustic for many people.

-There’s another consideration: A very large home might not be the best second home for short-term rental.
+There’s another consideration: A very large home, however beautiful, might not be the best for short-term rental.
 It will be more costly to purchase and maintain, which means you’ll have to charge more.
-Large homes also attract large groups, increasing the wear and tear and chance of damage, not to mention possible problems with neighbors.
+Large homes also attract large groups.
+That increases the wear and tear and risk of damage, not to mention possible problems with neighbors.

-Before signing a purchase contract, make sure you will be allowed to rent out your second home when you’re not using it.
-Many HOAs, condo buildings and coops have strict rules that limit or prohibit short-term rentals.
+Before signing a purchase contract, make sure you will be allowed to rent out your home when you’re not using it.
+An increasing number of HOAs, condo buildings and coops have strict rules that limit or prohibit short-term rentals.

-Homes don’t maintain themselves.
-Short-term guests don’t appear like magic.
+Short-term rental homes don’t maintain themselves.
+Guests don’t appear like magic.
 Plan on devoting at least several hours a week to the business of advertising and managing your short-term rental.
 If you’re always strapped for time, this might not be the best project for you.

-Things happen: appliances break down, guests have to cancel or leave early, a guest accidentally crashes into a neighbor’s car.
+Things happen: appliances break down the day before guests arrive, guests have to cancel or leave early, a guest accidentally crashes into a neighbor’s car.
 As a short-term rental host, you have to be ready to take care of unexpected problems without delay, no matter where you are in the world or what other priorities you have.

 The purchase costs are only the starting place.
-Be sure to consider all the money you will have to spend to buy, set up, maintain, and advertise your second home, including:
+Be sure to consider all the money you will have to spend to buy, set up, maintain, and advertise the home, including: